SAIB-Inc/Chrysalis/README.md

 ## Features

-- **Cardano Serialization**: Convert Cardano data structures to and from CBOR (Concise Binary Object Representation).
+- **Cardano Serialization**: Convert Cardano blockchain data structures to and from CBOR (Concise Binary Object Representation), allowing seamless and efficient data exchanges.
-- **Bech32 Address Encoding/Decoding**: Handle Cardano addresses seamlessly.
+- **Bech32 Address Encoding/Decoding**: Simplifies the encoding and decoding of Cardano addresses, ensuring compatibility with widely used formats.This allows you to handle Cardano addresses seamlessly.
 - **Extensive Data Model Support**: Work with a wide range of Cardano data types, including Transactions, Assets, MultiAssets, and more.
 - **Smart Contract Interaction**: Interact with Cardano smart contracts.
 - **Cross-Platform Compatibility**: Use Chrysalis in any .NET project, including .NET Core, .NET Framework, Xamarin, and more.